aleshaleksey/fansys23/monsters-npcs/profanes.md

 **Fiends** are entities opposed to creation or mortal-kind.
 In realms where they exist, devils and demons are fiends.
 Sometimes divine entities fall and become fiends.
 Fiends that do not reach minus their total HP from "divine" damage will be reborn elsewhere, at another time (hence cycles of dark lord and heroes).

 Fiends do not breath, sleep or age, but some eat/drink.
-Fiends are vulnerable to "divine" damage, and are resistant to "physical", "fire", "ice", "lightning" and "light" damage.
+Fiends are vulnerable to "divine" damage, and are resistant to "physical", "Fir", "ice", "Lig" and "light" damage.
 They are immune to "disease" and "poison" as well as "unconscious" and "dying".

 ___
 ### Imp